The Importance of a Good Night’s Rest:

 • Stage 3 (N3): Also known as slow-wave sleep, this is the deepest stage of NREM sleep.
 It is the most restorative and rejuvenating stage, lasting for about 20-40 minutes.
 During this stage, brain waves slow down significantly, producing delta waves.
 The body's metabolic rate decreases, and the immune system is strengthened.
 It is during deep sleep that growth hormone is released, which is essential for growth and development, tissue repair, and overall health.

 • Deep restorative sleep, particularly NREM Stage 3, is arguably the most important stage of sleep and achieving this stage of sleep is absolutely vital for various aspects of health.
-It is during this stage that the body repairs and regenerates tissues, builds bone and muscle, and strengthens the immune system.
-It also plays a crucial role in memory consolidation, emotional regulation, and cognitive function.
-Without adequate deep sleep, the body cannot perform these essential processes effectively.
+It is during this stage that the body repairs and regenerates tissues, builds bone and muscle, strengthens the immune system, and removes cellular waste from the brain.

 Failing to achieve deep restorative sleep can have several negative impacts on health, including: